KlapkovGV/advanced-algorithms/w11/readme.md

 3. f(n) = n^3 -> d = 3

    b^d = 2^3 = 8, a = 4 -> a < b^d -> T(n) ∈ Θ(n^3)

+The Master Method can be used to determine the running time of the divide and conquer algorithm for the maximum subarray problem as well as for matrix multiplication.

+**Disadvantages**

+- Recursive calls use extra space in the memory stack.
+If the recursion goes too deep, the program will crash with a Stack Overflow error.

+- Recursion can lead to redundant calculations if subproblems are not independent.

+- Some algorithms, like Merge Sort, require O(n) extra memory.

+**Comparing two different methods for finding the maximum value in a dataset: Linear Search and Divide and Conquer**

+Linear Search checks every element one by one from the beginning to the end of the array to find the largest one.

+ - Time Complexity: O(n)
+ - Memory Usage: O(1)
+ - Performance (CPU & RAM):
+      - Highly efficient for CPU's because it accesses data sequentially, making it cache-friendly;
+      - Uses minimum RAM;
+      - Runs very fast on modern processors with optimized code that avoids branching.

+Divide and Conquer method divides the array into two parts, finds the maximum in each part separately, and then compares them.

+ - Time Complexity: O(n)
+ - Memory Usage: O(log n) (due to the recursion stack)
+ - Performance (CPU & RAM):
+      - Places more load on the CPU due to function call overhead and stack memory usage;
+      - Poor cache performance because the data is constantly being divided.

+**Lomuto Partition** is one of the best-known partitioning methods used within the Quick Sort algorithm.
+This method divides an array into two groups by selecting a pivot element.

+   - Elements less than or equal to the pivot go to the left.
+   - Elements greater than the pivot go the right.

+How does it work?

+1. The pivot is usually selected as the last element of the array.
+2. i pointer: used to keep track of the elements smaller than pivot.
+3. j pointer: used to traverse the array.
+4. if j finds an element smaller than the pivot, it swaps with i.
+5. Finally, the pivot swaps with i+1, and the partitioning is complete.